cedricve/executor/README.md

 Executor can help you to keep your code clean.

+#Installation

+Make sure you have a C++ compiler and cmake is installed.
+You can build the project with following command:

+##Linux / OSX

+	// make sure you are at the root of the Executor folder mkdir build && cd build && cmake .. && make

+##Windows

+* install the (cmake)[http://www.cmake.org/download/] executable
+* open the cmake GUI and select the source and build directory
+* press the configure button
+* press the generate button
+* open the .sln file with Visual Studio (you can find it in the build directory)
+* build the project
+* execute the binary

 #Usage

 You can assign **void** functions, static **void** member functions and non-static **void** member functions to an executor.